Wireless broadband set-up guide

 Wireless broadband works by sending information over localised radio waves.
 This means that anybody who has a receiver and is within radio coverage may be able to access the network.
 If someone gains access to your wireless connection (which is a crime in itself), they could potentially access your computer too.

 Make sure the administrative password on your wireless router is a secured one.
-It is best if you have a wireless router operating WPA (or even better WPA-2) security encryption. if you have an older WEP encryption model, we advise you to upgrade: they have been proved to be easy to crack and are less user friendly.
+It is best if you have a wireless router operating WPA (or even better WPA-2) security encryption. if you have an older WEP encryption model, we advise you to upgrade: they are easy to hack and are less user friendly.
 You can also hide the SSID (name) of a wireless network for an extra layer of security, so only people who know the name as well as the password can connect.

 While we're on the subject of security, most modern routers have extra bells and whistles hidden away in the admin controls too: from being able to restrict internet access to particular computers, or filter web sites based on keywords and content to protect your kids.
 It's worth having a good read of the instructions to see what else you can do.